toughnoah/elastalert-operator/README.md

 --health-probe-bind-address string
 The address the probe endpoint binds to. (default ":8081")

---leader-elect
+--leader-elect bool
 Enable leader election for controller manager.
-Enabling this will ensure there is only one active controller manager.
+Enabling this will ensure there is only one active controller manager. (default false)

 --metrics-bind-address string
 The address the metric endpoint binds to. (default ":8080")

---zap-log-level: string
+--zap-log-level string
 Zap Level to configure the verbosity of logging.
-Can be one of debug, info, error.
-Defaults to level info.
+Can be one of debug, info, error. (default info)
 ```